-Today, after reading and responding to people’s blogs, we’ll jump into some jigsaw teaching.
+Today we’ll jump into some jigsaw teaching.

 While the strategies we use aren’t super close to those in the original model, our intentions are the same: to work together to construct a “picture” of the book by sharing perspectives on the individual “puzzle pieces.”
 To do this we’ll get in groups and talk about what we read and then rotate into different groups at least twice–maybe three or four times.

 Your goal through this should be to have a conversation with the people you talk to, not lecture.
 Try to listen and learn–and respond to what you hear!
 We’re talking “bad ideas about writing” here, so be looking for spots where you think the reasoning of the authors may or may not be solid: where what they say is a “bad idea” may not seem so “bad” to you after all.

 The book emerged out of a common refrain in composition circles, that people outside of our research and teaching community have ingrained perspectives on writing and learning to write that don’t really align with the research of the field (Of course, one could wonder for what community or CoP would that NOT be true?)
 The issue to many of the authors, I’m sure, is that these views of writing play an outsize role in what we can accomplish as professors and teachers.
 In composition classes a common model is to structure classes to “unteach” formulaic high school writing–disabuse students of wrongheaded views about writing practice–as one teaches better, more informed views, and to help students see the value of writing to their future lives.
 At the same time, we know we work in universities and those same wrongheaded views color administrators’ and other faculty’s view of what we can or should do to help writers write, as in writing centers.

 In short: Students will come into writing centers and workshops espousing these views, so we need to know how to respond!